The Context

 Peter Joseph's Zeitgeist films reached millions of people in the late 2000s and early 2010s.
 The third film in particular, Zeitgeist: Moving Forward, presented a compelling case for a resource-based economy and drew heavily on the Venus Project's concepts.
 The Zeitgeist Movement organized chapters worldwide and created significant public awareness of the idea that money itself might be the problem.

 What the Zeitgeist Movement achieved.
 It brought the resource-based economy concept to a global audience for the first time.
 It connected economic critique to technological possibility.
-It demonstrated that there was genuine hunger for a fundamentally different vision of human society.
+It demonstrated that there was genuine hunger for something fundamentally different.

 Where the Zeitgeist Movement stopped.
 The movement never crossed the threshold from awareness to action.
 It generated millions of views and thousands of chapter members, but it did not produce a concrete implementation pathway, a technical foundation, or a strategy for engaging people outside its existing audience.
 Its tone was often confrontational — focused on what was wrong with the current system rather than what was beautiful about the alternative.
 It preached to the converted.
 The people who most needed to hear the message were the people least likely to sit through the delivery.